 - Mentor-led STEM lesson using experiments, books, etc.

-6:00 PM Travels back to her home for dinner after finishing work
+6:00 PM Travels back to her home for dinner

-Let's congratulate them
+We congratulate them

 Each of the Mentors must be a strong student, person, and community and family member, which can be overwhelming.
 Despite the coursework and the responsibilities, our mentors continue to succeed each day!
 All of them graduate high school and pursue college while remaining honorable and valuable citizens of the community.
-It takes a lot for each mentor to achieve what they do.